subugoe/metrics-website/pages/en/events/events.md

 <!--Test Content for Event overview page-->

-An important part oft he project rests upon communication within in the community.
+An important part of the project rests upon communication within in the community.
 Therefore, participating and contributing to related events is a must we gladly fulfill.

 In total the \*metrics-team and its members attended 10 events with up to 300 attendees each in 2017.
 These included the COAR annual meeting in Venice, WikiCite in Vienna and the 4:AM conference in Toronto.